derek121/dordle/README.md

 Six guesses to find the target 5-letter word.
 After each guess the guesses so far are output, each letter color-coded green if it's in the word and in the correct spot; yellow if it's in the word but in the wrong spot; and no color if it's not in the word at all.
+The word to guess is chosen at random from [a list](priv/words.txt) of more than 2000 words.

 ### Usage